Alex Chesterman

-Early life
+Personal life

-Chesterman has a bachelor of science degree in Economics from University College London.
+Chesterman attended St Paul's School, London and has a Bachelor of Science degree in Economics from University College London.
+He is married and has two sons.

 Career

 Chesterman served as the executive vice president of Planet Hollywood until 1998.
 He founded ScreenSelect (later LoveFilm) which was subsequently sold to Amazon for £200 million.

 In 2007, he founded Zoopla, a property website.
 In June 2014 he floated Zoopla, which has been renamed and become ZPG, on the London Stock Exchange for nearly £1bn.
 In 2018 ZPG was sold to US private equity group Silver Lake for £2.2bn.
 He served as chief executive officer until the end of September 2018 when he stepped down but remains on the Board.

 In December 2018, Chesterman announced a funding round of over £30m for his next venture, Cazoo, aimed at transforming the used car market.
 He has now raised a total of £180m for Cazoo.

 He is also regarded as one of the UK's most active tech angel investors and mentors.
 He has backed early stage digital startups, including Farewill, Graze, Secret Escapes, SportPursuit, UniPlaces, CarWow, Swoon, and Farmdrop and was awarded an OBE for services to digital entrepreneurship in 2016.

 He was named Ernst & Young Entrepreneur of the Year in 2013 and in 2017 named on Debrett's 500.

 In 2021, his net worth was estimated by the Sunday Times Rich List as £750 million.

 In 2021, Chesterman led investment rounds in checking and digital onboarding platform Thirdfort and DIY and refurbishment platform Lick.

+Chesterman stepped aside as Cazoo's chief executive in January 2023 and left the company the following December.
+Five months later, in May 2024, Cazoo collapsed into administration.